Flu Vaccine in Malaysia: Why Getting Your Yearly Influenza Shot Matters

 Pregnant women: Vaccination protects both the mother and baby during pregnancy and after birth.

-Individuals with chronic medical conditions: Including but not limited to the following.
+Individuals with chronic medical conditions: Including but not limited to the following:

 Asthma or chronic lung disease